2026 Logistics Update:

 Road Network: The Backbone of Iran’s Logistics

 Iran boasts an extensive road network spanning over 221,000 kilometers, with approximately 85% paved, enabling efficient transport to Iran and within its borders.
 Major highways connect key cities like Tehran, Isfahan, and Mashhad, supporting the movement of goods via trucks for Iran freight services.
 In 2023, over 90% of Iran’s imports and exports, particularly in the oil and fisheries sectors, relied on road transport.
-The government’s investment in road maintenance and expansion ensures cost-effective logistics, though heavy reliance on roads contributes to congestion and environmental concerns.
+Road transport remains cost-effective for Iran freight services, though heavy reliance on trucks can increase congestion, fuel exposure, and delivery-time uncertainty.

 Rail System: Expanding Regional Connectivity

-Iran’s railway network, covering approximately 14,000 kilometers, plays a critical role in Shipment from Iran to neighboring countries.
+Iran’s railway network, covering approximately 14,000 kilometers, plays a critical role in shipment from Iran to neighboring countries.
 The Tehran–Bandar Abbas railway, operational since 1995, links the capital to the country’s primary port, facilitating shipping to Iran via the International North-South Transport Corridor (INSTC).
-Recent developments include the 2025 launch of a direct commercial railway from Shanghai to Tehran, reducing transit times from 30–40 days by sea to just 15 days by rail.
+Recent developments include direct China–Iran rail freight services to the Aprin dry port near Tehran, reducing transit time compared with traditional sea freight and strengthening Iran rail logistics.
 This enhances Iran’s position as a transit hub for goods moving between China, Central Asia, and Europe.

 Maritime Ports: Gateways for Global Trade

 Iran’s maritime infrastructure, centered around ports like Bandar Abbas, Bandar-e Emam Khomeyni, and Bandar Anzali, handles over 50% of the nation’s trade.
 Bandar Abbas, located on the Strait of Hormuz, is the most active port, processing 37% of Iran’s transit cargo.
 These ports support both Full Container Load (FCL) and Less than Container Load (LCL) shipments, critical for shipment to Iran from global markets.
-Despite sanctions, partnerships with shipping lines ensure reliable sea freight services, though port congestion and outdated facilities remain challenges.
+In 2026, Shahid Rajaee Port upgrades aim to improve container capacity and reduce vessel waiting times, though sanctions, congestion, and equipment limits remain challenges.

 Airports: Facilitating Time-Sensitive Shipments